MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm-mysql.md

 ## Step 6: Migrate the database

 There are several ways to move the MySQL database.
-Each require you to create a Azure DB for MySQL instance for the target.
+Each require you to create an Azure DB for MySQL instance for the target.
 Once created, you can perform the migration using two paths:

 - 6a: Azure Database Migration Service
 - 6b: MySQL Workbench backup and restore